Pipaypw/payroll/README.md

 </p>

-# Pi Network - PHP server-side Service worker package
+# Payroll -  Pi Network PHP server-side Service worker package

 This is a Pi Network PHP package you can use to integrate the Pi Network sevice worker apps platform with a PHP backend application.